‘Maxim’ Model Khloe Terae Flashes Hard Body In Barely-There Bikini

-Khloe Terae won’t be losing her blonde bombshell title anytime soon after her latest social media update.
+Khloe Terae won’t be losing her blond bombshell title anytime soon after her latest social media update.
 In a set of racy photos posted to her Instagram account, the model leaves little to the imagination while flaunting her extremely toned bikini body.

-In the slideshow, Khloe rocks a tiny white bikini, which showcases her ample cleavage, toned arms, tiny waist, rock-hard abs, curvy backside, and long, lean legs.
-The swimwear puts all of Terae’s curves on display as she proves that she hasn’t been skipping any gym sessions.
+In the slideshow, Khloe rocked a tiny white bikini, which showcased her ample cleavage, toned arms, tiny waist, rock-hard abs, curvy backside, and long, lean legs.
+The swimwear put all of Khloe’s curves on display as she proved that she hasn’t been skipping any gym sessions.

-Khloe stands in a bedroom in front of an all-white bed and wall.
-The monochromatic photo only helps to accentuate the Maxim model’s bronzed skin, as she flashes her fit figure in the photos, posing with her hands on her hips and in her hair throughout the slides.
+Khloe stood in a bedroom in front of an all-white bed and wall.
+The monochromatic photo only helped to accentuate the Maxim model’s bronzed skin, as she flashed her fit figure in the photos, posing with her hands on her hips and in her hair throughout the slides.

-Khloe wore her long, blonde hair parted down the middle and styled in loose curls that fell down her back and flowed down her shoulders.
+Khloe wore her long, blond hair parted down the middle and styled in loose curls that fell down her back and flowed down her shoulders.
 She also sported a full face of makeup in the snaps, which included darkened eyebrows, long lashes, and dramatic eyeliner.
 She added pink blush on her cheeks, a shimmering highlighter, and nude lips to complete the full glam look.

 As previously reported by The Inquisitr, Khloe recently posted another bikini photo to social media.
 Although she stood in the same white room, her swimwear was different as she rocked a tan suit that made her look like a “bronzed goddess.”

-Terae is also no stranger to the headlines.
+Khloe is also no stranger to the headlines.
 Back in April she caused a bit of a stir when she was spotted out on a date with Kim Kardashian’s former husband, NBA player Kris Humphries.

 Hollywood Life reported that the pair were seen hanging out in Los Angeles as they got a manicure and a pedicure together.